 Survival Fitness Tips to Get You Started

+You know what they say: Motivation gets you started, discipline keep you going.
 I couldn’t agree more.
 I think you’ll find my tips below pretty compelling to start your first workout today.

 Not only is it dangerous, since you’re not in shape yet, but this is also the fastest way to lose your long-term motivation.

-If you’re 40+ years and out of shape, eager to pump those weights, spend at least 10 minutes warming up.
+That’s a lot of time for a warm-up, but the thing is, warm-ups exponentially decrease the chances of getting injured.
+Spend at least 10 minutes warming up.
 Yes, it might get a little boring but it’s important.

-#3.
-Start small.
+3. Start small.
 You don’t have to get those adjustable dumbbells just yet.
-Your first work-out can consist of a thorough warm-up and a session of walking around town.
+Your first work-out can consist of a thorough warm-up and a session of walking or sprinting and bodyweight exercises.